 Which are the best hikes in Los Alcornocales natural park in Cadiz?

-Do you want to get to know the best hikes in Los Alcornocales natural park?
+Do you want to get to know some of the best hikes in Andalucia in Los Alcornocales natural park?
 If you are interested in getting to know which areas to visit and what types of habitats you will find, keep reading.
 From a subtropical forest, laurisilva, to cork oak, Andalusian oak, olive forest, heath and more.

 Cadiz province has more than a third of its surface protected, the highest percentage of the provinces in Andalusia.
 Los Alcornocales is one of the largest natural parks in Spain with 174000 hectares.
 The cork oak forest in Los Alcornocales natural park is the largest cork oak forest in Spain and one of the largest in the world.
 In this natural park you will find the only place in continental Europe with a subtropical forest, laurisilva.
 It has been recognized as a natural park since 1989 and it is part of the Mediterranean intercontinental biosphere reserve, which goes from Malaga to Morocco.